 Drone Ownership in Canada

-Transport Canada Has Registered over 53,000 Drones
+Transport Canada Has Registered over 116,000 Drones

-According to Transport Canada, there are over 53,000 registered drones in Canada.
-Of course, this is just a fraction of the drones in Canada because most drones used by private persons do not have to be registered.
-The Transport of Canada has issued over 51,000 drone pilot licenses.
+Of course, this registered total is just a fraction of all drones in Canada because many drones used by private individuals (especially those under 250 g) do not have to be registered.
 You will find details about drone registration and licences a little further at the end of the article.

 Drones Weighing Over 35 kg Require a Special Certificate